 Marian has worked in the arts for most of her professional life.
 She co-founded The ARTery which was the first organization to bring the Dancing Classrooms program to schools outside of New York City.
 As Executive Director of Nebraskans for the Arts she advocated for arts education and policy.
 Most recently Marian was the Executive Director of the Nebraska Cultural Endowment.
 Currently she is heading up a new initiative in the Millard Public Schools connecting the community to the needs of MPS students.

-Throughout her not-for-profit career, Marian never stopped dancing and is excited to be teaching ballet and tap at Adair Dance to some of the studio’s youngest dancers.
+Throughout her not-for-profit career, Marian never stopped dancing and is excited to be teaching ballet and tap at Adair Dance.

 Growing up in New Orleans, Tricia Lovejoy trained with Lelia Haller, Premierre Danseuse with the Paris Opera Ballet, who gave her students a thorough grounding in both the French and the Bournonville (Danish) systems of ballet pedagogy, as well as exposure to the Cecchetti method.

 She attended high school at the Washington School of Ballet with Mary Day and with Ben Stevenson of the Royal Ballet, where she studied RAD (Royal Academy of Dancing).

 With further training in Soviet Russia at the New Choreographic Institute in Moscow and the Tbilsi State Opera Ballet with Mikhail Lovravsky, Tricia found the Vaganova system provided strength of technique and refinement of epaulement.

 Tricia’s career took her through the U.S., Canada, and Guatemala, affording her the pleasure of dancing many of the great classical Ballets, operas, and the works of emerging choreographers with Tulsa Ballet Theater, Hartford Opera, New Orleans Ballet, Delta Festival Ballet, and the New Orleans Opera Association.